CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     db-545945c9b8-tkbwc        1/1     Running   0          17h
     ```

-    It has been running for few minutes without failing.
-The log shows now a new error:
+    It has been running for few minutes without crashing, which is good.
+But the log shows now a new error, which is not so good:

     ```sh
     $ oc logs backend-7f9c9dbfbb-sznxl